-Dr. Amy Grinsteiner is currently an Assistant Professor in the joint College of St. Benedict/St. John's University Department of Music in Minnesota, teaching studio piano, class piano, collaborative piano and Music through History.
+Dr. Amy Grinsteiner is currently an Associate Professor in the joint College of St. Benedict/St. John's University Department of Music in Minnesota, teaching studio piano, class piano, collaborative piano, piano pedagogy, and Music through History.
 Born and raised in Montana, she holds a Doctor of Musical Arts degree from the University of Washington, Diploma of Postgraduate Performance and L.R.A.M.
 Teaching Certificate from the Royal Academy of Music in London, a Master of Music Degree in Piano Performance from the Eastman School of Music, and Bachelor of Music Degree in Piano Performance from the University of Colorado, Boulder.
 At the University of Washington, Dr. Grinsteiner studied with Dr. Robin McCabe.
 Her other primary teachers include Dennis Alexander, Angela Cheng, Dr. Nelita True, Christopher Elton, and additional studies with Paul Lewis.

 National Conference on Keyboard Pedagogy, 2015.
 Dennis Alexander, recipient of the Lifetime Achievement Award, Amy, and colleagues and former students of Dennis: Scott Billadeau and Jason Derlatka.